temporalio/documentation/blog/2021-01-05-auto-setup.md

 ![image](https://user-images.githubusercontent.com/6764957/147678999-883be1b4-4d32-4c89-84a4-00e8b701cdef.png)

-While the other pieces are industry standard formats with explanations available elsewhere, the `auto-setup` script is the most proprietary of them, and so essential that we often recommend beginners just use the [temporalio/auto-setup](https://hub.docker.com/r/temporalio/auto-setup) Docker image, over our Docker image with Temporal Server itself (most beginners don’t even know this because we abstract it with docker-compose).
+While the other pieces are industry standard formats with explanations available elsewhere, the `auto-setup` script is the most proprietary of them, and so essential that we often recommend beginners just use the [temporalio/auto-setup](https://hub.docker.com/r/temporalio/auto-setup) Docker image for getting started (most beginners don’t even know this because we abstract it with docker-compose), before migrating to just the Temporal Server Docker image without auto-setup for production (where you can account for schema migrations and other tooling needs specific to your environment).

 It’s worth: